YextSolutions/Wistia-Videos-Connector/README.md

 Now, you can extend the reach of your Wistia content even further by syncing all video data into your Yext account to power Yext search experiences.
-In order to install this app, you will need Wistia and Yext accounts.
+In order to install this app, you will need to have accounts with both Wistia and Yext.

 This app creates the following custom connectors: